Quick Start

 Step 4: Create a simple worker

-Now you need to create a simple worker.
-Create a new file called psr-worker.php and add the following content to the file:
+Now create a simple worker.
+Create a new file called psr-worker.php and add the following content:

 psr-worker.php